You’ve just had a scooter accident in Thailand. The next 10 minutes are critical. Here’s exactly what to do.

 🚨 IN CASE OF AN ACCIDENT: IMMEDIATE ACTION

-• 4.
-Contact your insurance: Their 24/7 assistance line is your lifeline.
+- 4. Contact your insurance: Call their 24/7 assistance line immediately.

 For a complete and updated list, consult the official emergency numbers for travelers in Thailand.